Welcome

 Our Mission

-The Green Energy Materials Series (GEMS) aims to promote the work of emerging scientists in the field of green energy covering subjects such as solar energy, energy storage, green fuel production, and more!
+The Green Energy Materials Series (GEMS) aims to promote the work of emerging and established scientists in the field of renewable energy covering subjects such as photovoltaics, energy storage, green fuel production, and more!

 This series aims to facilitate discussions and to enable deeper insights into phenomena and characterisation techniques.
 As such, presentations will focus on clearly defined topics covered in depth rather than a list of big achievements.